Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 - Flood, earthquake, and certain wind exposures unless added by endorsement

-- Intentional acts, war, or terrorism depending on the policy form
+- Intentional acts, war, or terrorism depending on the form

 Who Needs Builder’s Risk Insurance?

-Builder’s risk insurance makes sense for anyone with a financial interest in the job.
+Builder’s risk insurance makes sense for anyone with a financial interest in the project.
 Depending on the contract, that can include:

 - Property owners